aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspDriller.md

 - ShakeScreen called with an ammount of 0.05 and -1.0 time
 - Yield for 0.5 seconds
 - A new SpriteRenderer array is created with the amount of rocks to throw as the length.
 The amount is random between 2 and 3 inclusive (between 2 and 4 inclusive if hardmode is true)
-- For each rock to throw:
+- For each rock to throw, if there's at least 1 player party member alive (`hp` above 0 and not [eatenby](../../Actors%20states/BattleCondition/Eaten.md#eatenby-influences)):
-    - If GetAlivePlayerAmmount returns higher than 0 (not all `playerdata`'s `hp` is 0 or below or their `eatenby` isn't null which means they got eaten):
     - [GetRandomAvailablePlayer](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md) without nullable is called
     - `DigPop` sound plays
     - The rock element is assigned to a new sprite object rooted with a SpriteRenderer using the `MightyPeeble` [medal](../../../Enums%20and%20IDs/Medal.md) sprite positioned at this enemy
     - Projectile 1 call happens
     - Yield for a random interval between 0.65 and 0.85 seconds
-- Yield all frames until all rocks array elements are null (meaning all Projectile call completed)
+- Yield all frames until all rocks array elements are null (meaning all Projectile 1 calls completed)
 - The `DirtFlying` particles created earlier are moved offscreen and destroyed in 5.0 seconds
 - MainManager.`screenshake` zeroed out
 - Yield for 0.3 seconds